xyzhengg/Flask-Diary-App/README.md

 If you would prefer though, you can also use the app as a single contributer.

 ## Explanations of the technologies used
-This app was created using Flask, with Python, CSS, HTML, Javascript, and Progresql
+This app was created using Flask, with Python, CSS, HTML, Javascript, and PostgreSQL

 ## The approach taken
 1. Began with simply setting up sign up and login pages